 7. The survey page will then be ready for the next employee, when using a shared device.

-Reassuring employees that their scores are anonymous to managers is key in instilling trust in Peakon and driving high participation rates.
-Employees may question whether their answers and scores really are anonymous since they will need to log in using one of the methods described in this article.
+Reassuring employees that their scores are confidential is key in instilling trust in Peakon and driving high participation rates.
+Employees may question whether their answers and scores really are confidential since they will need to log in using one of the methods described in this article.

-It contains the What is Peakon video which is a short introduction to Peakon showing the survey being completed as well as what managers will see on the dashboard, noting that names do not appear on comments or scores.
+We suggest sharing the What is Peakon video with employees, which is a short introduction to Peakon showing the survey being completed as well as what managers will see on the dashboard, noting that names do not appear on comments or scores.

 - You can consider bookmarking the video in the browser or pinning it to the desktop of the communal computer or tablet.